Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 2. Once you’ve finished your registration and have set up your own team page, use the “Invite Members” button on your team page to send email invitations.

 3. If someone else has set up the team, just search for the team name when you’re registering and you’ll be automatically connected once you complete your registration.

 Company: If the organisation you work for has chosen Alzheimer’s Research UK as your charity of the year, select your organisation name from the drop-down at signup so your challenge will count towards your company total.

 Team: Teams are a great way to measure your kms and encourage a little friendly fundraising competition with people you know.
 Once you’ve signed up, visit your JustGiving page and click "Create a new team" or "Join an existing team" on the right.

 Join our Running Down Dementia Facebook group to meet other people who are passionate about dementia research

 Absolutely not!
-You can do it your own way – whether that's across the full six months or in a time that suits you.
+You can do it your own way – whether that's across the full three months, one month, or in a time that suits you.
 As long as you track all your activity with your tracking app you can complete the challenge however you choose.

 You can also buy a Running Down Dementia running top here.

 Of course!
 You can run, jog or walk your challenge and complete Running Down Dementia however you like.
 Or you can choose a distance that is less than 100km by choosing Maverick and entering the distance of your choice.
 Just make sure you track all your activity with your tracking app, or add it manually.

 No, unfortunately not as they are two separate challenges.
 But drop us an email at firstname.lastname@example.org and we can talk you through your options.